vimasa-consulting/learner10x.com/docs/2025-07-08/SIGNUP_REQUIREMENTS.md

 ---

 **Status**: ✅ **INFRASTRUCTURE & ANALYTICS SETUP COMPLETE** - Dev and Ana have completed their setups.
-Ready for frontend team to implement GTM integration.
+Dev needs to handle GitHub authentication, ready for frontend team to implement GTM integration.